Primary–secondary quality distinction

 The primary–secondary quality distinction is a conceptual distinction in epistemology and metaphysics, concerning the nature of reality.
 It is most explicitly articulated by John Locke in his Essay concerning Human Understanding, but earlier thinkers such as Galileo and Descartes made similar distinctions.
+Primary qualities are thought to be properties of objects that are independent of any observer, such as solidity, extension, motion, number and figure, while secondary qualities are thought to be properties that produce sensations in observers, such as color, taste, smell, and sound.

+Overview

+Primary qualities

-Primary qualities are thought to be properties of objects that are independent of any observer, such as solidity, extension, motion, number and figure.
-These characteristics convey facts.
-They exist in the thing itself, can be determined with certainty, and do not rely on subjective judgments.
-For example, if an object is spherical, no one can reasonably argue that it is triangular.
-Primary qualities as mentioned earlier, exist outside of the observer.
-They inhere to an object in such a way that if the object was changed, e.g. divided (if the object is divisible; a sphere is not, since dividing a sphere would result in two non-spheres), the primary qualities would remain.
-When dividing a divisible object, “solidity, extension, figure, and mobility” would not be altered because the primary qualities are built into the object itself.
+Primary qualities are defined by Locke as those properties of objects that are independent of any observer, such as solidity, extension, motion, number and figure.
+They exist in the thing itself, and the thing cannot exist without some iteration of each primary quality.
+That is, if something does not have some size, some shape, some solidity, some motion or rest, or is neither single nor multiple (some number), then it cannot be a physical object.

+John Locke wrote that when dividing a divisible object, "solidity, extension, figure, and mobility" and number must continue to exist because the primary qualities are built into the object itself.
 Another key component of primary qualities is that they create ideas in our minds through experience; they represent the actual object.
 Because of this, primary qualities such as size, weight, solidity, motion, and so forth can all be measured in some form.
 Using an apple as an example, the shape and size can actually be measured and produce the idea in our minds of what the object is.
-A clear distinction to make is that qualities do not exist in the mind, rather they produce ideas in our minds and exist within the objects.
+Locke defines qualities as the ability of objects to produce ideas in our minds.
 In the case of primary qualities, they exist inside the actual body/substance and create an idea in our mind that resembles the object.